FollowTheProcess/spin/README.md

 ## Project Description

-I needed a very simple, nice looking terminal spinner that didn't bring in a shed load of dependencies.
+I needed a very simple, minimal overhead, nice looking terminal spinner that didn't bring in a shed load of dependencies.
 So here it is!

 It has a few nicities: